Froiden/laravel-rest-api/README.md

 ### Saving and Updating

 Saving and updating works out of the box, including relations.
 But, the fields received will be saved as it is.
-If you want to modify a particular query before its saved, define a setter in controller, just as you define in Eloquent Models: `setStatusAttribute`.
+If you want to modify a particular query before its saved, define a setter/mutator in model: `setStatusAttribute`.

 ### Form request